Report of the Supervisory Board

 Functioning of the Supervisory Board

 Every three years, the Supervisory Board engages an external agency to evaluate its own performance.
-The next evaluation is to be held in 2020.
-The Board also conducted its own internal evaluation last year, and found that its members collaborate effectively with one another and bring complementary knowledge and skills to the Board.
-The relationship between the Supervisory Board and the Executive Board is good.
-The Supervisory Board is involved in complex and far-reaching decisions in a timely and effective manner that also, and explicitly, covers the associated dilemmas.
+The Executive Board conducts internal evaluations in the intervening years.
+The next external evaluation is to be held in 2022.
+The relationship between the Supervisory Board and the Executive Board is professional and good.
+The Supervisory Board is involved in major and complex decisions in a timely and effective manner.
+The discussions also cover concrete dilemmas.

 The functioning of the Executive Board and collaboration with the Supervisory Board

-The Executive Board functioned satisfactorily and performs its tasks well.
+The Executive Board has functioned effectively under extraordinary conditions that demanded considerable flexibility and creativity, and performs its tasks well.
 The Supervisory Board has confidence in the Executive Board and professional relations between the two boards are good.
 Both the Supervisory Board and the Executive Board keep to their roles in the performance of their tasks.
-While the Supervisory Board is careful not to do the Executive Board’s job, it does challenge the Executive Board’s members and monitor and supervise decision-making.

 Risk and Audit Committee